lxc/incus-os/doc/reference/system/network.md

 IncusOS automatically configures each interface and bond as a network bridge.
 This allows for easy out-of-the-box configuration of bridged NICs for containers and virtual machines.
 ```

+## Roles

+Each interface, bond or VLAN can be assigned one or more _roles_, which are used by IncusOS to control how the network device is used:

+* `cluster`: The device is used for internal cluster communication
+* `instances`: The device should be made available for use by Incus containers or virtual machines
+* `management`: The device is used for management
+* `storage`: The device is used for network-attached storage connectivity

+By default, the `cluster` and `management` roles will be assigned.

 ## Configuration options

 Interfaces, bonds, and VLANs have a significant number of fields, which are largely self-descriptive and can be viewed in the [API definition](https://github.com/lxc/incus-os/blob/main/incus-osd/api/system_network.go).